vcato/practical_tdd/README.md

 This pattern is meant for that fuzzy phase — the part where you’re still figuring things out and the classic “write the test first” rule feels unrealistic.

-**The goal of this approach is simple:** to give you a clear boundary between code that is verified — code you’ve actually seen behave correctly — and code that is still just a sketch or experiment.
+**The goal of this approach is simple:** to give you a clear boundary between code that is verified (code you’ve actually seen behave correctly) and code that is still just a sketch or experiment.
 Most of the friction around TDD comes from not knowing when it’s “safe” to commit to an idea.
 This pattern gives you a small, repeatable way to turn uncertain exploratory code into code you can trust.

 ## What "Fix" Means

-One small idea we need before we go further

 Before the technique makes sense, we need to name one thing clearly.

 What a “fix” means

-A fix is any change to production code that adds complexity.
-By complexity, I mean additional steps or additional code paths.
+A fix is any change to production code that is needed to make a new test pass.
 It might be repairing a bug where we didn't handle an edge case before, or it might be adding new behavior to satisfy requirements.
 Either way, it is behavior that we had no existing test for.
-If we're starting from a baseline where all current complexity has been shown to be necessary through existing tests, then a fix is necessarily something that adds complexity.
+If we're starting from a baseline where all current complexity has been shown to be necessary through existing tests, then a fix is necessarily something that adds complexity (more steps or more code paths), at least until we refactor.

 **This technique does NOT apply to:**